olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 The main difference here is that the first example mutates a global variable as opposed to the second example, which takes a variable called `counter` and returns a *new variable* that is the `counter` incremented by one.

 FP is of course a lot more than this and I'm no hard-core-FP-enthusiast, but for now understanding the basic ideology is enough.
-Learning functional programming will help you write code that is easy to test and maintain.
+Learning FP will help you write code that is easy to test and maintain.
 Testing a pure function is easy, since you don't need to care about the world outside of the function you are testing.
 Just pass the inputs and check if the outputs are as expected.
-More about testing Cycle.js applications later in this blog post.
+We will see how this gives us some nice properties when testing Cycle.js applications later in this post.

 ### Reactive Programming